universal-ctags/ctags/docs/semifuzz.rst

 		``Units/\*/VALGRIND-${language}.tmp``.

-As the same as units target, this semi-fuzz test target also calls *misc/units shrink* when an test case is failed.
+As the same as units target, this semi-fuzz test target also calls *misc/units shrink* when a test case is failed.
 See "*Units* test facility" about the shrunk result.